fletcher/magnum/README.md

 **CAUTION:**  The Mustache syntax `{{foo}}` is the same as the MultiMarkdown syntax for transclusion.
-Because the Mustache spec indicates that non- matching tags will be removed, running text through `magnum` will remove any transfusion tags from the MultiMarkdown text.
+Because the Mustache spec indicates that non- matching tags will be removed, running text through `magnum` will remove any transclusion tags from the MultiMarkdown text.
 In this case, you should run the file through MultiMarkdown first in order to perform transclusion:

 	multimarkdown -t mmd text.mmd > text.mustache